 Women and Wine

-Here are some excerpts from the book Wine and Work, which includes sparks of wisdom whittled from women who bent their backs, tasted bankruptcy, abandoned careers, and jumped on a lifestyle of producing and marketing the wine they love – regardless its mass market appeal.
+Here are some excerpts from the book Vino Voices, which includes sparks of wisdom whittled from women who bent their backs, tasted bankruptcy, abandoned careers, and jumped on a lifestyle of producing and marketing the wine they love – regardless its mass market appeal.

 If you think wine is about glamour or snobbery or affectation or wealth – read the following, and think again.